Women's professional wrestling

 Professional wrestling is a dramatic enactment of wrestling as a spectator sport.
 As is the norm for this sport, women's professional wrestling is organized by wrestling federations called promotions.
 Some promotions are exclusively for women, while others have separate divisions for women.
 Among the nations that have women's professional wrestling are Australia, Bolivia, Canada, Japan, Mexico, the United Kingdom, and the United States.
-Some promotions such as WWE traditionally do not announce the weight of female competitors during their ring entrances due to the old adage "you don't ask a woman her weight".

-In the AAA World Mixed Tag Team Championship in Mexico, tag teams of one woman and one man compete.